clhenrick/color-legend-element/docs-src/index.md

 </div>

-Or for example, to change the number of columns and swatch size in a categorical legend:
+Or for example, to change the number of columns and/or the swatch size in a categorical legend:

 <div class="example">
 <style>